 2. Ensure We Have Your Transcript

-- Upon completion of the semester at your last college or university, request an official transcript(s), if applicable), be sent to Marian University.
+- When you complete your last semester at your current college or university, request an official transcript(s), if applicable, be sent to Marian University.

 3. Apply for Financial Aid